Allium/WithoutHeadOrFoot/_posts/2015-12-20-Ethics-and-Science.md

 First, some broad claims.
 It goes without saying that science has brought humankind incredible insight into the natural world, allowing us to understand, predict and manipulate it.
 Thus, the human race has acquired substantial power.

 It also goes without saying that humans are given to cruelty and exploitiveness, both direct and indirect, inflicted on the weak by the powerful.
-Not all humans are affected to the same extent, but, perversely, those who *are* are more likely to covet and ascend to positions power.
+Not all humans are affected to the same extent, but, perversely, those who *are* are more likely to covet and ascend to positions of power.
 (This is a law derived from logic, akin to Natural Selection; it is why there can never be a benevolent dictatorship.)
 Moreover, there seems to be ample evidence of the addictive properties of power, leading to a positive-feedback loop of imbalances and aggression against the disenfranchised.

 From one perspective, therefore, the quest for new knowledge (and its concomitant power) is inadvertently a quest for ever-more sophisticated implements of exploitation and oppression.
 This leads inexorably to the suggestion that *until we reach a level of maturity where we are able to work toward a coherent global vision for our species, the pursuit of science is morally wrong*.